New England history lesson in a failed 2019 petition effort.

 Community activists in Connecticut tried but could not preserve a Standard Oil barn.
 Town officials approved a plan to establish a new plaza at Mead Park on the former site of the “Brick Barn” in October 2019.

-Beckett, who has lived in New Canaan for more than two decades, is committed to promoting the town’s “unique sense of place and character among the other towns in Fairfield County and the State of Connecticut.”
+Among the petitioners for the building’s preservation was Robin Beckett, a New Canaan resident of more than two decades, who proclaimed the town held a “unique sense of place and character among the other towns in Fairfield County and the State of Connecticut.”

 Beckett discovered many little-known details about the barn during her research to prevent its being demolished: The selection of New Canaan in 1901 as a site for Standard Oil’s kerosene and gasoline facilities made available to residents (about 2,000 at the time), “the opportunity to have a new fuel source and to have life-style altering modern age products.”

-The 800-square-foot building is similar in design to a 19th century carriage house.
+The 800-square-foot building is similar in design to a 19th-century carriage house.
 Twenty-four acres of the Mead family land surrounding the Standard Oil property was sold to the town for one dollar in 1915 by the widow of Benjamin P. Mead, upon his death.
 It became a park in 1930.

 During World War II, volunteer women sewed clothes for refugees and folded bandages there; the American Legion held meetings there after the war; the VFW Fife and Drum Corps and the Town Band practiced at the site; and the New Canaan Garden Center planted a Gold Star Walk memorializing war casualties.